 “First I have to be ready to give something during the negotiation.
-Otherwise it’s not a negotiation but rather an announcement.
-What are you ready to bring into the negotiation?
+Otherwise it’s not a negotiation but an announcement.
+What are you ready to bring to the negotiation table?
 Ice cream?
 Support?
 A smiley that can turn into a trip to the movies?”

 “What do you mean?
 Giving?
 For half an hour of maths?”

 My son will switch off as soon as he hears about the 45 minute demand.
 Can I recall your first sentence Mr. Schranner?
 Children and criminals don’t show any willingness to cooperate at all.
-“You have to find the right time to make compromise proposal”, Schranner argues, “one of the ground rules in negotiation is: as soon as the opposite party moves you have got to move as well.
+“You have to find the right time to make a proposal for a compromise”, Schranner argues, “one of the ground rules in negotiation is: as soon as the opposite party moves you have got to move as well.
 And: Don’t destroy the respect whilst negotiating.
 Don’t ever tell your child: Look, your sister can do it.
 Stick to your son.
 And stay future orientated.
 Forget about the past.”

-Then he says something so incredible cruel, pedagogical, exciting, driving parents into madness kind of thing that I can only guess he did it exactly the same way with his hostage-takers.
-Matthias Schranner friendly and quiet and very certain says: “It is like that: I’m always happy when my children don’t listen.
-What are they in this word for?
+Then he says something so incredible cruel, pedagogical, exciting, driving parents mad, that I can only guess this is what he did with hostage-takers.
+Matthias Schranner, friendly, quiet and in a very certain tone, says: “It is like that: I’m always happy when my children don’t listen.
+What are they in this world for?
 To listen?
 No, ideally: to learn.
-When children function, they can wonder, but they can’t if they’re not functioning.
-Because that is the time, they learn.
+When children are not functioning, they learn.

-Phew, mister leader of negotiations, that is a great initial position when a suicide just stays on the bridge and doesn’t jump.
+Phew, mister negotiator, that is a great initial position when a suicidal person stays on the bridge without jumping.
 But for everyday life with children, especially with a few, that is wishful thinking.

-How does this man have four children?
+How does this man live with four children?
 How can he negotiate with them whether mobile phones are allowed during dinner (they’re not) and then being happy that they learn something for life?
 How can this man always be assured that he reaches his goal even when he is not?

-Three days later, the following negotiation consecution is available as a live recording and can always be send out by the author: “Son!”
+Three days later, the following negotiation is available as a live recording and can be sent out by the author on demand: “Son!”
 “Yes, mum?”
 “Son, from now on I want you to do maths for 45 minutes, without music, every day.
 As a reward we’ll go to the movies in a week.”

 “Mum!!
 For real!
 Why?”

-“We can make a compromise.
+“We can come to a compromise.
 You go!
 Any suggestions?”

-“Why should we make a compromise??
+“Why should we come to a compromise??
 Who said that?
 Dad?”

 “No, a nice man who usually negotiates with dangerous criminals.
 He said I’m not allowed to compare you to your sister, demand more than I actually do and not think about whether this negotiation disrupts our relationship…”